outpaddling/LPJS/README.md

 ## Status

-LPJS is undergoing intensive development of basic functionality, such as socket communication, job queuing, node selection, and job dispatch.
-Early development will move slowly as we carefully deliberate the specification, design, and implementation of each new feature to ensure the highest possible code quality.
+LPJS is basically functional for simple shared-memory multiprocessing jobs and job arrays.
+Error handling still needs a lot of work, but correct batch scripts running on reliable hardware should generally work fine at this stage.

+Support for unreliable
+compute nodes (part-time resources that are likely to spontaneously disconnect) is a can of worms we're going to kick down the road a bit.
+This will be fully supported in the future, but for now, we'll focus on dedicated cluster hardware.

+Development will continue move slowly as we focus on improving code quality and robustness over adding more features.
 The user interface may undergo significant changes as testing reveals oversights in design.

-We're nearing usability on reliable hardware.
-Support for unreliable compute nodes (part-time resources that are likely to spontaneously disconnect) is a can of worms we're going to kick down the road a bit.
-These will be fully supported in the future, but for now, we'll focus on the user interface and documentation for dedicated cluster hardware.

 ```
 FreeBSD coral.acadix  bacon ~/Barracuda/CNC-EMDiff/RNA-Seq/LPJS 1007: lpjs submit 04-trim.lpjs